Emergency:

 Working With a Physical Therapist after Surgery

-You must enlist the help of a physical therapist following your surgery.
-This will help shorten your total knee replacement recovery time and help you gain full flexibility and function as soon as possible.
+You must enlist the help of a therapist healthcare team following your surgery.
+This will help shorten your tkr recovery time and help you gain full flexibility and function as soon as possible.
 The physical therapists at BLK Max Hospital will help you get back to routine activities in a gradually phased manner to avoid damaging or injuring the surgical prosthesis while allowing time for the site to heal.

 Your doctor at BLK Max Hospital will recommend the length or duration of physical therapy needed; most patients require at least 4 weeks of formal physical therapy following the surgery.